The U.S. Supreme Court has ruled that motorists need not have licenses to drive vehicles on public roads.

 For years now, impressive-looking texts and documents have been circulated online under titles such as “U.S. Supreme Court Says No License Necessary to Drive Automobile on Public Highways/Streets,” implying that some recent judicial decision has struck down the requirement that motorists possess state-issued driver’s licenses in order to legally operate vehicles on public roads.

-The example linked above opens with an out-of-context quote before launching into a potpourri of case excerpts from the Supreme Court and lower courts:
+One example of this claim opens with an out-of-context quote before launching into a potpourri of case excerpts from the Supreme Court and lower courts:

 “The right of a citizen to travel upon the public highway and to transport his property thereon, by horsedrawn carriage, wagon, or automobile, is not a mere privilege which may be permitted or prohibited at will, but a common right which he has under his right to life, liberty and the pursuit of happiness.
 Under this constitutional guaranty one may, therefore, under normal conditions, travel at his inclination along the public highways or in public places, and while conducting himself in an orderly and decent manner, neither interfering with nor disturbing another’s rights, he will be protected, not only in his person, but in his safe conduct.”